php-fig/fig-standards/proposed/clock-meta.md

 (This list is not exhaustive!)

-Some of these providing interfaces, and some relying on overloading (extending) the Clock class to mock the current time.
+Some of these provide interfaces and some rely on extending a clock class to mock the current time.

 These implementations all provide a `now()` method which returns a `DateTimeImmutable` object.
 As the `DateTimeImmutable` object allows retrieving the Unix timestamp, by calling `getTimestamp()` or `format('u.U')`, this interface does not define any special methods to retrieve a Unix timestamp or any other time information that is not available from a `DateTimeImmutable` object.